 - Some expenses not paid to the eligible post-secondary educational institute can also be claimed under AOTC.
-This include purchase of course materials and equipment say, computer.
-If computer is purchased, it can only be claimed if owning computer was a condition for enrollment and attendance.
+This included the purchase of course materials and equipment say, computer.
+If a computer is purchased, it can only be claimed if owning a computer was a condition for enrollment and attendance.

 - If the Modified Adjusted Gross Income (MAGI) is $80,000 or less if filing singly or $160,000 or less if filing jointly.

-- The student enrolls in a program which leads to a post-secondary educational credentials or a degree certificate.
+- The student enrolls in a program which leads to a post-secondary educational credential or a degree certificate.